cmashamolcm/learn_react/react-basics/react.md

    - Using refs exposes the child and hence encapuslation is lost for child.
 It leads to unpredictable nature.
 We as behavior of child will couple with parent.
    - Also, it can be confusing to other developers in terms of maintainability, debugging, testing(difficult to set test data with ref and assert)
    - That is why, we have to use refs carefully.
+   - But if we use wisely, it improves performance.